 The Bead Project

-The Bead Project provides employment to one 150 women making recycled paper and glass bead jewelry.
+The Bead Project employs up to 400 women making recycled paper and glass bead jewelry.
 These women artisans blend traditional African crafts with modern jewelry trends to create unique and lovely necklaces, bracelets, earrings, and gifts.

-We believe one we we can equip Pader towards self-sustainability is by investing in the next generation.
+We believe we can equip Pader towards self-sustainability by investing in the next generation.
 All schools, even government ones, require tuition in Uganda.
 Education scholarships make it possible for many children, teens, and young adults to attend primary, secondary, or trade school.

 The Mercy Program